Monthly Reporting Requirements

 Effective: July 16, 2018

-The EAW will review all reported changes and update case information before payment is generated for the next month.
-If necessary, the EAW will assess eligibility for assistance and/or an earnings exemption.
+Ministry staff will review all reported changes and update case information before payment is generated for the next month.
+If necessary, ministry staff will assess eligibility for assistance and/or an earnings exemption.
 This is often referred to as the reporting period and is the time lag between when the change occurred and when it affects the assistance month.

-Staff will review all Monthly Report Forms (HR0081) and action any changes prior to the next assistance month payment being generated.
+Ministry staff will review all monthly report forms (HR0081) and action any changes prior to the next assistance month payment being generated.

 Procedures